bsn-eng/wizard/README.md

 * constants

 ## Deployer sub-class:
 This sub package deals with deployment of a new LSD network.
-Any user that initializes the Wizard SDK with `signer` instance can access this sub-class.
+Any user that initializes the Wizard SDK with `signerOrProvider` instance can access this sub-class.

 ### deployNewLiquidStakingDerivativeNetwork function
 Used to deploy a new LSD network.